On this page

 Requirements snapshot

-#- To provide a legal pathway for individuals seeking permanent residency in Mexico.
+#- To apply for permanent residency in Mexico.

 Failure prevention (What causes Form Permanent Resident Card rejections?)